(Last UPDATED 3/27/19) Description and review of Lou’s Sushi, a Japanese-fusion restaurant located in Midtown Sacramento at P and 28th Streets.

 I particularly enjoyed the vegetable tempura.
 It was done just right and it had a very nice assortment of veggies.
 The presentation of all the dishes was very appealing.

 I am looking forward to returning to Lou’s in the future to try other items on the menu.
-There are a number of other “special” dishes that caught my eye including the fried brussels sprouts and the broiled mussels.
+There are a number of other “special” dishes that caught my eye including the fried brussel sprouts and the broiled mussels.

 If you have patronized or are a regular at Lou’s Sushi – what would you recommend I try next?